SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/discord_controls.md

     - Control Members - Mute, deafen, move, or time-out members to keep your server friendly and fun.
     - Update Server - Change your server details, including its name and icon.
 You can even - show when you're live with a simple 'live' overlay on your server icon!
     - Rename Channels - Change any channel name whenever you want.
+    - Create invite - Create a new channel invite with options like maximum age and maximum usage.

     With Discord Controls, running your Discord server is a breeze!
 setup: |